VertebrateResequencing/wr/.docs/dep-granularity/phases/phase3.md

   and 2's gates.
 - Add-path, modify-path and delete-path dependency tests stay red until phase 4;
   see phase 2's "green window" note.

+## Phase 3 outcome (2026-08-26)

+Implemented and reviewed PASS, no blocking findings. `make lint` 0 issues, `go vet -tags netgo` clean, `-race` clean on all nine new/reworked tests including the 3,000-job chain.
+Full suite with the eleven green-window reds skipped: **422 passed - 20 skipped - 29 packages**, reconciling three independent ways (415 from phase 2, plus the two C2 reds now green, plus five new tests; 22 - 2 = 20 skips;
+and the per-package skip breakdown).
+Skips removed afterwards, tree byte-identical.

+### C2: the consolidation went the safe direction

+The review brief framed this backwards and the reviewer caught it. **Nothing was removed from `TestReliable4DependencyResolutionUnchanged`** - Convey inventories are unchanged for all four spec-named tests (2/7/6/2).
+All six removals came out of *phase 2's* `TestDepGranularityDependencyKeys` (8 Conveys -> 2), so the duplicate copy was deleted and the spec-named test kept its assertions.

+Checked property by property, two of the survivors are *stronger* than what they
+replaced: the essence-on-dead case now asserts `waiting` as well as `keys`, and `perJobTx` asserts `== 70` where the old test only asserted `> 100`.
+The 70 is derivable rather than magic - 100 jobs over 7 dependency kinds gives residues 0-1 fifteen times each (30 read-free) and residues 2-6 fourteen times each (70 reading).
+The two Conveys kept in the phase 2 test are exactly the non-duplicates.

+### The moved failure was real C1 progress, not a defect in disguise

+`TestReliable4RecoveryDependencyState`'s failure moved from `:711`/`:730` to
+`:693`.
+Verified by stashing the change and re-running at `3390f23`: there, `:706` (`states == beforeRestart`) *passed* because both sides were equally wrong.
+Now `beforeRestart` says children are "ready" - wrong, captured through the un-hooked add path - while the actual post-restart state says "dependent", which is correct.
+The old `:730` half now passes.
+Dropping the archive hook makes that same Convey fail at `:733`, which confirms the mechanism independently.

+The other ten reds have byte-identical failing file:line:message at HEAD, so phase 3 changed none of them, and every one reduces to the D1 signature (an edge that must block resolves as satisfied).
+Green shards re-run and confirmed: Execution a and c, Modify b.

+### `rc == ""`: verified in the code, and load-bearing

+`jobqueueTestInit` sets no `RunnerCmd`; the only two dispatch sites are `readyAddedCallback`'s `if rc != "" && !s.isRecovering()` (`server.go:4656`) and
+`scheduleRunners`' early return (`:6427`).
+So nothing executes these jobs behind the tests' backs, and no `Pause`/`Resume` is needed - pausing would in fact have blocked the `Reserve` that C1 test 3 depends on.
+This matters more than it looks: the chain-scale fixture's first server leaves ~3,000 wrongly-ready jobs, which a runner command would have started running.

+Consequence: the pre-existing comment in `TestReliable4RecoveryDependencyState` about "a manager-spawned runner may win one first" is **verifiably wrong**; the real reason `reserved == nil` is tolerated there is a Reserve timeout under load.

+### The cache

+Spec signatures unchanged. `cachedSeenDepReader` is an extra unlisted type, introduced because `cleanorder` had no fixpoint while the two types named each other; the memo is shared by reference and `resolveDependencies` builds exactly one cache per pass, before the chunk loop.
+Single production caller, single goroutine, so the unlocked memo is safe as documented.

+Eight mutations all produced named failures.
+One refinement worth keeping: the spec's "without the shared cache the delta is 500" is only observable if the counting wrapper is retained - bypassing the wrapper gives 0, keeping it but never consulting the memo gives 500.
+The `== 1` assertion falsifies all three, so it discriminates as intended, just via the second route.

+### Non-blocking, carried forward

+- **`TestJobqueueProduction` failed once** at `jobqueue_test.go:7645`
+  (`GetByEssence` nil after a DB-preserving restart) at load 116.5, then passed on re-run and 3/3 in isolation.
+Nameable mechanism: the test's `serve` helper does not wait for recovery, so a post-restart `GetByEssence` can race the recovery window - which is what E2's `Serving()` wait closes. **Phase 5/6 should confirm E2 covers it.**
+- **Phase 4 should tighten C1 test 6 to the two-queue comparison** the acceptance text names, once D1 makes a pre-restart queue the right reference.
+Today it uses fixture-derived counts, because `bucketDepGroups` is written by `storeNewJobData`'s `batchStore` (`db.go:2222`), so a same-batch dependency on a live group resolves as satisfied at add time - the substitute still discriminates (dropping the recovery hook flips Ready 3 -> 3000).
+- **The archive hook is skipped when `s.q.Remove` errors**, after the DB archive has committed, leaving a phantom member that keeps `hasMembers(G)` true and wedges G's waiters until a restart.
+Narrow, and phase 4's D3 delete hook covers the concurrent-delete route; the placement is what the spec dictates, so this is a note for phase 4's review.
+- **The inline reason at `serverCLI.go:1390` is wrong**: it says the hook goes after `q.Remove` "because satisfying a group's key takes the queue mutex", but no queue mutex is held at either point.
+The real reasons are that the archive must have committed and the job must be out of the queue before its waiters are promoted.
+- `startPriorStateRecovery`'s doc comment does not mention the new group-state rebuild; `dgrReserveWait` lacks the house "hang detector, not a latency budget" phrasing; `So(depTxReadingJobs+depTxReadFreeJobs, ShouldEqual, len(jobs))` is a constant identity no behaviour change can falsify; `dgrMissingItems`' doc overstates what the helper alone catches.
+- Still open from phase 2's list, unassigned: narrowing `incompleteEssenceJobKeys` to `([]string, error)`, `dgRekeyDeadline`'s missing note, the `add(depGroups, "")` empty-key asymmetry, and `reliable4_dependency_tx_test.go:182`'s historical reference to the deleted `incompleteJobKeys` (left deliberately - it is a "used to" statement that still explains why the no-dependency guard exists).